-ENEMIES.-Have you enemies?
+ENEMIRS.-Have you enemies?
 Go straight on, and mind them not.
-If they block up your path, walk around them, and do your duty regardless of their spite.
-A man who has no enemies is seldom good for anything; he is made of that kind of material which is so easily worked, that every one has a hand in it.
-A sterling character -one who thinks for himself, and speaks what he thinks-is always sure to have enemies.
+If they is put back ingo his stall for food and sup- block up your path, walk around them, and posed rest.
+If there is one thing more op. do your duty regardless of their spite.
+A man who has no enemies is seldom good for anything ; he is made of that kind of material which is so casily worked, that every what he thinks-is always sure to have enemics.
 They are as necessary to him as fresh air; they keep him alive and active.
 A celebrated character, who was surrounded with enemies, used to remark-"They are sparks which, if you do not blow, will go out of themselves."
 Let this be your feeling while endeavoring to live down the scandal of those who are bitter against you.
-If you soop to dispute, you do but as they saliva ever falling from the mouth, must desire, and open the way for more abuse .-Let the poor fellows talk; there will be a reaction if you perform but your duty, and hundreds who were once alienated from you will flock to you and acknowledge their error. - Alexander's Messenger.
+If you stop to dispute, you do but as they desire, and open the way for more abuse -Let the poor fellows talk; there will be a reaction if you perform but your daty, and hundreds who were once alienated from you will flock to you and acknowleege their error.-Alexander's Messenger.

-JOY AND SORROW OF CHILDREN .- Children sweeten labors, but they make misfortunes more bitter; they increase the cares of life, but they mitigate the remembrance of death -Lord Bacon.
+JOY AND SORROW OF CHILDREN .--- Chil dren sweeten labors, but they make misfortunes more bitter; they increase the cares of life, but they mitigate the remembrance of death - Lord Bacon.

 Every man is said to have at least one chance to acquire wealth.
-In the case of a newspaper man, this opportunity comes on
+In the case of a newspaper man, this opportunity comes on the 29th of February every year, except leap year.